Infrastructure-Design-Projects-UCR/project-1-application-containers/pages/architecture-design/Architecture-Design-Implementation-P4.md

 1. Install the **Ansible** package on the control node with dnf.

     - This is because Rocky Linux is based on RHEL, and it have the Ansible package available in the default repositories in their most latest version.
+        - The best version to install for this project is `ansible` package, because we need `ansible-galaxy` to use roles and collections from **Ansible Galaxy**.
     - Also install the needed ansible lint packages to ensure the playbooks are well written and follow best practices.
+Best packages:
+        - `ansible-lint`
+        - `yamllint`

 2. Create an Ansible project directory in admin local user.
     - Will be created with git clone command to clone the Ansible project repository from GitHub.
     - This directory will contain all the Ansible playbooks, roles, and inventory files.
     - The directory can be named `ansible-project` or similar, and it should be created in the home directory of the admin user.
+    - The directory structure should look like this:

+        ```bash
+        ~/ansible-project/
+        ├── ansible.cfg
+        ├── inventory/
+        │   └── infra2.ini
+        ├── roles/
+        ├── playbooks/
+        ├── group_vars/
+        └── host_vars/
+        ```

 3. Configure the **Ansible configuration file** to set the inventory path and other necessary settings.
     - Create a file named `ansible.cfg` in the `ansible-project` directory.
     - We will modify this file to set the inventory path to the `inventory` directory in our Ansible project.
-    - Set as ssh user the sshuser created in the previous phases of the project.
+    - Set as ssh user the `sshuser` created in the previous phases of the project.
-    - Set as remote user the admin user created in the previous phases of the project.
+    - Set as remote user the `admin-local` user created in the previous phases of the project.
+    - We can use the following configuration as a starting point:

+        ```ini
+        [defaults]
+        inventory = ./inventory/infra2.ini
+        remote_user = admin-local
+        become = true
+        become_method = sudo
+        sshuser = sshuser
+        # This is the path to the SSH private key file for the sshuser
+        private_key_file = ~/.ssh/ansible_admin_ed25519
+        # To enable ansible retry connection attempts
+        retries = 3
+        timeout = 10
+        ```

 4. Configure the **Ansible inventory file** to include all managed nodes.
     - As we have different VMs functionalities, we will create a structured inventory file that groups the nodes by their roles.